 Nuclear Apoptosis Assays for Flow Cytometry

 The later stages of apoptosis are characterized by changes in nuclear morphology, including DNA fragmentation, chromatin condensation, degradation of nuclear envelope, nuclear blebbing, and DNA strand breaks.
-Life Technologies™ offers a variety of unique reagents for analyzing nuclear changes during apoptosis; many are compatible with reagents used to detect additional apoptotic parameters using flow cytometry.
+We offer a variety of unique reagents for analyzing nuclear changes during apoptosis; many are compatible with reagents used to detect additional apoptotic parameters using flow cytometry.

 Cells undergoing apoptosis display an increase in nuclear chromatin condensation.
 As the chromatin condenses, cell-permeable nucleic acid stains becomes hyperfluorescent, thus enabling the identification of apoptotic cells when combined with a traditional dead-cell stain.